jkmnt/falcon-url/README.md

 ## ASGI support

 The typing for ASGI responders is on the roadmap.
-Meanwhile, in runtime everything should be fine.
+Meanwhile, at runtime everything should be fine.